nunuphoria/awesome-micro-saas/README.md

 *   [MakerKit](https://makerkit.dev/) - SaaS starter kits based on Remix and Next.js.
 *   [ShipFast](https://shipfa.st/) - The NextJS boilerplate to build your SaaS, AI tool, or Crypto app.
 *   [StartFast](https://startfa.st) - A curated directory to find the perfect stack and tools for your launch.
+*   [ShipAhead](https://shipahe.ad) - The NuxtJS boilerplate to ship your SaaS, AI tool, or your next big app.

 ## AI & LLM Tools
 *Integrate intelligence into your app.*